Ease of doing business index: History

-In 2015, Doing Business covered regulations measured from June 2013 through June 2014 in 189 economies.
+In 2015, Doing Business covered regulations measured from June 2013 through June 2014 in 189 economies, including territories like Hong Kong.
 For the first time this year, Doing Business collected data for 2 cities in 11 economies with more than 100 million inhabitants.
 These economies include Bangladesh, Brazil, China, India, Indonesia, Japan, Mexico, Nigeria, Pakistan, the Russian Federation, and the United States.
 The added city enables a sub-national comparison and benchmarking against other large cities.

-In 2021, the World Bank discontinued the Doing Business Report following allegations of irregularities, data manipulation, undue influence, and unethical behavior by bank staff including Djankov, former World Bank president Jim Yong Kim, and IMF managing director Kristalina Georgieva.
+In 2021, the World Bank discontinued Doing Business, following allegations of data manipulation, undue influence, and unethical behavior by several staff including Djankov, including former World Bank vice-president Farid Belhaj, former World Bank research director Shanta Devarajan, former World Bank president Jim Yong Kim, and IMF managing director Kristalina Georgieva.

+In October 2023, The Economist summarized the impact of the project, tracing its origins back to Austrian economist Friedrich Hayek.
+This Nobel-prize-winning economist and philosopher published the first volume of his magnum opus, “Law, Legislation and Liberty” in 1973, where he argued that the common-law approach is more amenable to freedom than its civil-law counterpart.
+Both Hayek and the Doing Business authors over-promised on the effects of regulatory reform.
+A 2024 paper by scholars at the University of Torino however finds significant positive effects on economic growth from reforms associated with Doing Business.